Sneak-Peek Kizoku Bento Boxes & Genji Motif Coming SoonKatachiware Japanese Style Tableware

 Most popular foods in Edo

-Soba noodles (served standing at roadside stalls), sushi, and tempura, all introduced by the Portuguese, were the most popular meals in Edo.
+Soba noodles (served in soba trays standing at roadside stalls), sushi, and tempura, all introduced by the Portuguese, were the most popular meals in Edo.
 Seaweed, fish, clams, shrimp, octopus, and whale flesh were among the many items harvested from the sea.
-Pre-modern Japanese diets did not include red meat, and it did not become popular until the Meiji Era.
+Pre-modern Japanese diets did not include red meat, and they did not become popular until the Meiji Era.